 The “Ginger Farm Special”

-What was Ginger Farm?
-What was its butter tart?
+What is or was Ginger Farm?
+And wherefore its butter tart?

 Ginger Farm today lies under tons of concrete, asphalt, and steel.
 From 1924-1958 it was a working farm near Milton, ON.
 Milton is about a 50-minute drive west of Toronto along Highway 401, the broad ribbon vital to Ontario commerce.
 From Milton you can wend to Guelph, Cambridge, Kitchener, London, Chatham, and finally Windsor just before the bridge to Detroit.